mpotto/mpotto.github.io/index.md

 # Mateus P. Otto

 <p align="justify">
 <img height="220" style="float: right;margin-left: 20px" src="./assets/images/harold.jpg">
 I am a MSc student at the joint graduate program in Statistics of University of São Paulo and Federal University of São Carlos.
-Recently, I have worked with scalable and interpretable kernel methods, with extensions to neural networks interpretability.
+Recently, I have worked with scalable and interpretable kernel methods, and its extensions to neural networks interpretability.
 My research interests lie in the intersection of machine learning, statistics, optimization and algorithms.
 <br>
 </p>
-I am applying for PhD positions abroad. <!-- Here is my [CV](/assets/pdf/CV.pdf) -->
+I am applying for PhD positions abroad.
+Here is my [CV](/assets/pdf/CV.pdf).
 <br>
 <br>